herotechcourse/kotlin-racingcar-precourse/README.md

 - [ ] game play
     - [ ] Each of the n cars can either move forward or stay still during a given number of rounds.
+        - [ ] make a game class to control the program
+            - [ ] save the car's position
-    - [ ] A car moves forward if a randomly generated number between 0 and 9 is 4 or greater.
+    - [x] A car moves forward if a randomly generated number between 0 and 9 is 4 or greater.
+        - [x] make a move methods in car class

 - [ ] output
     - [ ] When printing the progress of each car, display the car's name alongside its movement.